 Shabu shabu is a popular Japanese dish.
 It consists of thinly sliced meat and a variety of vegetables and sauces boiled like “hot pot” style in a skillet on the table.
 Several versions of the dish can be found in Korean as well as Chinese culinary but are still similar to the Japanese hot pot.
 This particular recipe consists of sirloin beef, carrots, mushrooms, tofu, Chinese cabbage and kelp, but the vegetables can be replaced for other similar ones.
 Japanese people often include noodles like udon or ramen/Chinese noodles, and serve the entire thing with a bowl of steamed white rice.

 The term shabu shabu imitates the sound you make as you gently swish the chopstick-held morsels of raw meat in the steaming broth.
 The dish is related to sukiyaki in style, however, shabu-shabu is considered to be more savory and less sweet than sukiyaki.

-- Meat: Choose sirloin for beef shabu-shabu, or lamb loin rib.
+- Meat: Choose sirloin for beef shabu-shabu, or sliced pork.
 The meat should be well marbled, so it will be tender when cooked in boiling water.
 Have the butcher cut the meat into paper-thin slices.
 This might be difficult to do at home, even with frozen meat.
 You may have to cut each slice in half crosswise, depending on size.
 This makes the meat slices become conveniently one-bite sized.
 Do not simmer slices so large that they are unwieldy as cooked morsels.